The Frog and The Peach

-The Frog and The Peach has received critical praise for its fine food, extensive and approachable selection of wines, genuine hospitality and ambiance.
-It was named New Jersey’s Best “All Around” restaurant, been selected for inclusion in “America’s Top Tables”, and was most recently selected as one of New Jersey Monthly’s “Top 25 Restaurants in 2013″.
+The Frog and The Peach has received critical praise for its fine food, extensive and approachable selection of wines, genuine hospitality, and ambiance.
+It was named New Jersey’s Best “All Around” restaurant, been selected for inclusion in “America’s Top Tables”, and was most recently selected as one of New Jersey Monthly’s “Top 30 Restaurants in NJ”.
 The Frog is repeatedly chosen as among the most popular restaurants in the state by the Zagat Survey.

 Bruce Lefebvre, Executive Chef and Owner

 Chef Bruce of Frog and The Peach Executive Chef and owner, Bruce Lefebvre, began cooking at age 10 with his sisters when they would sift through mom’s New York Times Cookbook for breakfast-friendly recipes to prepare while their parents were asleep on Saturday mornings.
 Eternally curious and always bold, young Lefebvre was known for trying everyone’s food at the table and seasoning tomato sauce and soup at the stove behind mom’s back.